World Tag League (NJPW): 1994

 † Yatsu teamed Tadao Yasuda, who filled in for Choshu, for their match against Hashimoto and Nakanishi.

 1995

 The 1995 Super Grade Tag League, featuring 7 teams, was held from October 15 to October 30.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.
 Masa Saito also replaced Riki Choshu in his team with Kensuke Sasaki after one match.
+Winning team Cho-Ten (Masahiro Chono and Hiroyoshi Tenzan) had unsuccessfully challenged champion team Shinya Hashimoto and Junji Hirata shortly before the tournament, and did so again on December 11.